fabiangreffrath/wolf4sdl/README.txt

-                        (must be multiple of 320x200 or 320x240) --resf <w> <h>         Sets any screen resolution >= 320x200 (which may result in graphic errors) --bits <b>             Sets the screen color depth (Use this when you have palette/fading problem or perhaps to optimize speed on old systems.
-                        Allowed: 8, 16, 24, 32, default: "best" depth)
- --nodblbuf             Don't use SDL's double buffering --extravbls <vbls>     Sets a delay after each frame, which may help to
-                        reduce flickering (SDL does not support vsync...)
-                        (unit is currently 8 ms, default: 0) --joystick <index>     Use the index-th joystick if available --joystickhat <index>  Enables movement with the given coolie hat --samplerate <rate>    Sets the sound sample rate (given in Hz)
+                        (must be multiple of 320x200 or 320x240) --resf <w> <h>         Sets any screen resolution >= 320x200 (which may result in graphic errors) --joystick <index>     Use the index-th joystick if available --joystickhat <index>  Enables movement with the given coolie hat --samplerate <rate>    Sets the sound sample rate (given in Hz)